inlets/docs.inlets.dev/docs/index.md

 See also: [helm charts](https://github.com/inlets/inlets-pro/tree/master/chart)

-### Becoming a tunnel provider or operating a hosting service
+### Provide tunnels as a managed service or SaaS

-The Inlets Uplink distribution is a Kubernetes operator that makes it quick and easy to onboard hundreds or thousands of customers, each with their own dedicated tunnel.
-It can also be used for remote management and command and control of IT systems and IoT devices.
+Inlets Uplink is a complete solution for Kubernetes that makes it quick and easy to onboard hundreds or thousands of tenants.
+It can also be used to host tunnel servers on Kubernetes, for smaller amounts of tunnels.

 Learn more: [Inlets Uplink](https://docs.inlets.dev/uplink/overview/)